Gorilla and Chimpanzee Trekking in Uganda

 Kibale Forest is Uganda's prime chimpanzee trekking location, with a 95% chance of spotting a chimp family.
 Trips start every morning and afternoon in Kibale Forest National Park.
 The costs for a chimp trekking permit are listed in the National Park section of our website here

-It is recommended to reserve your permits in advance.
-Our team at Roadtrip Africa is happy to help you with arranging your chimp trekking permits for Kibale Forest.
+Our team at Roadtrip Africa is happy to help you arrange your chimp trekking permits.
 We can do this only after you have confirmed your self-drive tour or car rental booking with us in Uganda.
 For this service, we charge a handling fee of USD 15 per chimp permit.

 • Budongo Forest Reserve is located close to Murchison Falls National Park.
 The likelihood of spotting chimps is highest in the morning, with an estimated 80% chance of encountering the chimps.
 The trekking is organised by Uganda Lodges - Budongo Eco Lodge.
 Permits can be obtained on-site or reserved in advance through Uganda Lodges.
 Prices for the Budongo Forest are USD 140.

 • Kyambura Gorge is located in the far eastern corner of Queen Elizabeth National Park.
 It is a steep walk as you descend to the gorge and enter a different mini-ecosystem.
 Trekking here is a fun activity, yet hardly done by tourists.
 There is no guarantee that you will spot the chimps (about 50% chance), but there is plenty of other wildlife to spot, and the gorge is a wonderful destination in its own right.
-Permits cost USD 50 (USD 100 from July 1st 2024).
+Permits cost USD 100.
 Permits can only be bought via Tour Operators.
 We can do this once you have confirmed your self-drive tour or car rental booking with us in Uganda.
 For this service, we charge a handling fee of USD 15 per chimp permit.

 Where to go chimpanzee trekking in Uganda